lter/LTER-core-metabase/docs/quick_start.md

     1. load sample data (optional)

-## Preconditions
+## Details
+### Preconditions:
 This guide assumes you have postgreSQL installed, either on a remote server (e.g., institutional), or locally.
+There are no instructions on installing postgreSQL here.

-1. Talk to your DB administrator; set up these roles
+### Talk to your DB administrator
+ask that these roles be set up ll

-  - db_owner: ALL privileldges: e.g., CREATE schemas, tables, views, triggers, etc. Runs backups, grants priviledges.
+  - db_owner (the owner of this database, not necessarily the owner of the database server) ALL privileldges: e.g., CREATE schemas, tables, views, triggers, etc. Runs backups, grants priviledges.
 INSERT, UPDATE, DELETE content
   - read_write_user: (optional) Intermediate priviledges, UPDATE, INSERT content, typicallly with a script (no DELETE)
   - read_only_user: SELECT only, for export